(Scroll to the end of the post for our Youtube Video! 🙂 )

 Long hours – working from early in the morning and well into the late night and working on weekends can eventually take their toll, no matter how passionate you are.

 Balance is so important, so we decided that a getaway was in order.
-Well, Roxie’s mom decided that for us… but that’s another story.
+Well, my mom decided that for us… but that’s another story.

 So we packed up our 4×4, Squeaky, and headed up the N1, through Franschhoek, to the Elgin Valley.
-Roxie deliberately chose a longer route so that we could enjoy the roadtrip and see a part of the Western Cape that neither of us had seen before.
-Clearly, she is a genius (no prizes for guessing who is writing this post). 🙂
+I deliberately chose a longer route so that we could enjoy the roadtrip and see a part of the Western Cape that neither of us had seen before.
+Clearly, I am a genius. 🙂

-After about 2.5 hours on the most beautiful stretch of road imaginable, we finally arrived at Elgin Hills, the luxury tented camp where we would be spending 3 stunningly peaceful days and 2 impeccably silent nights.
+After about 2.5 hours on the most beautiful stretch of road imaginable, we finally arrived in Elgin at a luxury tented camp where we would be spending 3 stunningly peaceful days and 2 impeccably silent nights.

 The website states that you can use a normal car to get there but a 4×4 is highly recommended.